ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-04-16-ComputerVisionNotes.md

 \end{align}
 $$

-- $ \lambda' $ corresponds to the unstructured channels in hidden layer, just like the RGB channels.
+- $ \lambda' $ corresponds to the unstructured channels in the hidden layer, just like the RGB channels.

 ### ConvNeXt {% cite liu2022convnet --file papers_cv %}